EnterpriseDB/mysql_fdw/README.md

   * `import_not_null`: This option controls whether column NOT NULL constraints are included in the definitions of foreign tables imported from a foreign server.
 The default is `true`.
+  * `import_enum_as_text`: This option can be used to map MySQL ENUM type to TEXT type in the definitions of foreign tables, otherwise emit a warning for type to be created.
+The default is `false`.

 Examples
 --------